Many people are confused by Life Insurance. We get so many good questions! Here are some of the best questions.

 How much life insurance should I buy?

 You should buy enough life insurance to cover all of the needs you have identified.
 Figuring out what your life is worth – or what kind and how much insurance you need, is not that difficult.
-You can do it yourself using our Insurance Need Calculator, or you can call one of our Licensed Insurance Advisors and they will be happy to help you through the process.
-Either way, once you are done, you will know whether you need permanent insurance or term insurance, or both, and how much of each.
+You can get an idea using our Insurance Need Calculator, or you can call one of our Licensed Insurance Advisors and they will be happy to help you through the process.
+Once you are done, you will know whether you need permanent insurance or term insurance, or both, and how much of each.

 What kind of life insurance is right for me – Permanent Insurance or Term Insurance?